-While for most people the words “wooden type” might not cause immediate excitement, once you step into the Hamilton Wood Type museum, that quickly changes.
+While for most people the words “wood type” might not cause immediate excitement, once you step into the Hamilton Wood Type museum, that quickly changes.

-Then in 1868, a young man named Edward J. Hamilton was asked by a rushed printer, with no time to order a special type set from Chicago, to carve a set of wooden type.
+Then in 1868, a young man named Edward J. Hamilton was asked by a rushed printer, with no time to order a special type set from Chicago, to carve a set of wood type.
 Hamilton did so on a foot-powered scroll saw on his mothers back porch, and the type was a hit.
-By 1900 Hamilton was the largest wooden type provider in the United States.
-Many of America’s most famous printed materials were done in Hamiltons’s wooden types including the infamous “Wanted” posters so often seen in westerns.
+By 1900 Hamilton was the largest wood type provider in the United States.
+Many of America’s most famous printed materials were done in Hamilton wood type including the infamous “Wanted” posters so often seen in westerns.

-Over time, wooden type, and then physical type altogether fell out of common usage.
+Over time, wood type fell out of common usage.
 Today the Hamilton Wood Type and Printing Museum is the only museum “dedicated to the preservation, study, production and printing of wood type.”
-The museum is run by volunteers from the Two Rivers Historical Society, and has over “1.5 million pieces of wood type and more than 1,000 styles and sizes of patterns”.
+The museum is owned and operated by the Two Rivers Historical Society, and has over “1.5 million pieces of wood type and more than 1,000 styles and sizes of patterns”.

-As letterpress and other once largely forgotten forms and crafts of typography come back into style, it seems wooden type and The Hamilton Museum which has kept the tradition alive, are once again ready for the spotlight.
+As letterpress and other once largely forgotten forms and crafts of typography come back into style, it seems wood type and The Hamilton Museum, which has kept the tradition alive, are once again ready for the spotlight.

 Obscura Day location: April 9, 2011.